bobk/azurejirametrics/README.md

 ## Description

 This example code set demonstrates easy access to the Jira API via Python (jira-python) and the creation of simple MS SQL tables using that API to generate useful Jira Agile metrics via simple SQL queries and joins.
+Information on running the solution in Microsoft Azure is also included.

 [See PowerPoint presentation here (in \docs subdir)](https://github.com/bobk/azurejirametrics/blob/master/docs)